By Carly DeFilippo

 Briefly describe a day in your working life.

 Every day is very different since I am traveling all over the country, meeting different people and featuring different foods in every segment.
 When we get to a new restaurant, we usually learn all about the dish that we are featuring on the show, make the dish, try the dish and try a bunch of other dishes that the restaurant is famous for, while speaking with the person I am interviewing.

 What might people be surprised to learn about your job?

 I think people would be surprised how much time and work goes into one episode.
 I was so surprised to find out what goes on behind the scenes—so cool!
 I love how creative everyone is.

 5 years ago, did you ever think you’d be doing what you’re doing now?

 I’ve always dreamt of having my own food television show, but you never know.
 As much as it is about networking and persistence, there is also luck that goes into it.
 I am so fortunate to do what I do and I am thrilled to be apart of the Cooking Channel family.

-Well, I am working on a new show for the Cooking Channel that will be premiering in September, and I hope to continue working in television (I love it).
+Well, I am working on a new show for the Cooking Channel, and I hope to continue working in television (I love it).
 But, one day I would love to take advantage of the skills ICE taught me and manage/run my own restaurant.